rashakil-ds/Roadmap-Docs/Data Analyst/README.md

 4. Visualize insights with **Power BI**, **Tableau**, or **Data Studio**.
 5. Showcase results in a project or portfolio.

+By following this roadmap step-by-step, you’ll gain the skills needed to succeed as a Data Analyst.
+Let me know if you’d like additional resources or specific examples!

 # About the Author
 **Rashedul Alam Shakil**
 - 🌐 [LinkedIn Profile](https://www.linkedin.com/in/kmrashedulalam/)